 - Student Employment maintains an online job board of off-campus positions in the greater DU and Denver area.
 These positions are available to all students, regardless of financial need or work-study eligibility.
 Pay rates range from $10-$20+ per hour, and many of these positions are within walking distance from campus.

-- Additionally, be sure to follow DU Student Employment on Facebook!
+- Be sure to follow DU Student Employment on Facebook!
 Multiple part-time job opportunities are posted each week (many of which are not listed on the online job board).

 - As you progress through your studies at DU, the Career Center can also help you find internships that will help you become more competitive in the job market once you graduate.